 Not much difference, but it leans slightly in favor of the Eastern king.

-A California king is also spacious enough for couples (and families) to share, but you’ll be giving up some side-to-side wiggle room for the additional top-to-bottom length.
+A California king size mattress is also spacious enough for couples (and families) to share, but you’ll be giving up some side-to-side wiggle room for the additional top-to-bottom length.

 California kings are suitable for slightly narrower bedrooms and suites.
 If you’re a taller individual, you’ll find this to be your ideal mattress — it is, after all, the longest standard size mattress on the market.
 And if you can convince your lovable (but sometimes entitled) furry friend to sleep across the bottom of the bed, rather than wedged in between you and your significant other like they own the place, you have another reason to opt for a California king mattress.